kubesaw/export-operator/README.md

 [![Validate Primer](https://github.com/cooktheryan/gitops-primer/actions/workflows/validate-primer.yaml/badge.svg)](https://github.com/cooktheryan/gitops-primer/actions/workflows/validate-primer.yaml)

 # snapshot-operator
-Snapshot Operator is an operator based on GitOps Primer (https://github.com/migtools/gitops-primer) that can be deployed within a Kubernetes environment to export objects out of the cluster and either make them available for download or store them within a Git repository.
+Snapshot Operator is a fork of GitOps Primer (https://github.com/migtools/gitops-primer) that can be deployed within a Kubernetes environment to export objects out of the cluster and either make them available for download or store them within a Git repository.